Skip to content

 There are many other HTML input types and input-like elements that vary in complexity and intended application.
 Whenever possible, the type of input presented to the user should be the best fit for the information being collected.

-This page provides an overview of some commonly used input types.
+This page provides an overview of a few other commonly used input types.
 A full reference for all valid input types can be found here.

-In each of the examples below, click, change, or input event listeners are used to gather values.
+In each the examples below, change, or input event listeners are used to gather values.

 List Controls